U.S. Embassy Lima, Peru - LMA

 • Original or certified copies of birth certificates for all children of the principal applicant (even if he or she is not accompanying).

-For family-based visa applications:
+For all family-based visa applications:

-• The appropriate Form I-864 Affidavit of Support for each financial sponsor along with a photocopy of the sponsor’s IRS transcript or most recent U.S. federal income tax return, and any relevant W-2s.
+The appropriate Form I-864 Affidavit of Support for each financial sponsor along with a photocopy of the sponsor’s current IRS transcript, as well as W-2s and U.S. federal income tax return documents for the most recent tax year.

-• Proof of your U.S. petitioner’s status and domicile in the United States (photocopy of a U.S. passport, naturalization certificate, or lawful permanent resident card).
+Proof of your U.S. petitioner’s status and domicile in the United States (photocopy of a U.S. passport, naturalization certificate, or lawful permanent resident card).

-• Evidence of the relationship between the petitioner and visa applicant (such as photographs, letters, or emails).
+Evidence of the relationship between the petitioner and visa applicant (such as photographs, letters, or emails).

 For employment-based visa applications: Letter from your U.S. employer dated less than one month ago.

-If you have served in any country’s military: Military records and a photocopy.
+If you have served in any country’s military: Military records.

 Interview Guidelines